-This post was written by Gary Vaynerchuk, founder and CEO of VaynerMedia, and one of the world’s leading marketing experts.
-Gary will be speaking at our upcoming Social Video Marketing Summit on October 30, 2017.
-Click here to RSVP for a reminder to watch the event Live on Facebook at 11am PT/2pm ET.
+_This post was written by Gary Vaynerchuk, founder and CEO of VaynerMedia, and one of the world’s leading marketing experts.
+Check out Animoto's complete guide to video marketing to learn more.

 The single most important strategy in content marketing today is video.
 Whether it’s video on Facebook, Twitter, Instagram, Snapchat or Youtube, the content you need to be thinking about creating and marketing on social for your business is video.
 Period.

 No matter what you’re selling, no matter what your company does, if you don’t have a video marketing strategy for the biggest video platforms, you are going to lose.
 And in case you haven’t noticed, the platforms of distribution for video content online have shifted drastically over the last 18 months.
 Facebook has 100M+ hours of content watched daily, Snapchat reports 10BN daily video views, and video on Twitter has taken one on one engagement to a whole new level.